gapersonal/python-homework/README.md

 # python-homework
 Unit 2 | Homework Assignment: Automate Your Day Job with Python
+## PyBank
-## PyBank project shows use of for and while loop to calculate the Total, Average, Count, Minimum and Maximum Calculation.
+ - Project shows use of for and while loop to calculate the Total, Average, Count, Minimum and Maximum Calculation.